TeresaChou/LearningC-/README.md

 # For learning programming in C++ language
-# guidlines and howmework included
+# Guidlines and howmework included